Peter Venkman: The Real Ghostbusters

 In The Real Ghostbusters series, Peter's womanizing is toned down somewhat (though he is still quick to approach attractive women), but he retains his quick wit and cynical demeanor, and his arrogance is played up more.
-While not the official leader of the group, Venkman is the closest thing they have to one, and often makes the decision whether the Ghostbusters will take a case or not.
+While not the official leader of the group, Peter is the closest thing they have to one, and often makes the decision whether the Ghostbusters will take a case or not.
 He often reinforces the prospect of Ghostbusters being a business and, with rare exceptions, opposes ghostbusting without the promise of equity.
 He is originally opposed to the idea of Slimer living in the firehouse, but quickly develops a love–hate relationship with the ghost; mostly hate whenever he is "slimed" on an episodic basis.

 The episodes "Venkman's Ghost Repellers", "Cold Cash and Hot Water", and "Treasure of the Sierra Tamale" feature Peter's father, a con artist/businessman who could not make an honest dollar and was often away on business during Peter's childhood, as mentioned in "X-mas Marks The Spot".
 He is depicted as a selfish, even obnoxious father; his relationship with Peter is estranged.
 Peter has claimed to be a Scorpio, as mentioned in "Mean Green Teen Machine".
 In "Last Train to Oblivion", one of Peter's favorite hobbies is trains, and he used to dream about driving a big locomotive when he was a child (Peter even studied engineering in college for two years before discovering it had nothing to do with trains).
 Peter Venkman was voiced by Lorenzo Music during the first season.
 At the start of the second season, Music was replaced by Dave Coulier when Murray complained to the studio that the character sounded too much like Garfield the cat (who was also voiced by Music).
 Coincidentally, Murray voiced Garfield in the 2004 live-action film and its 2006 sequel.